Of course Donald Trump undercut his former White House photographer

 Craighead is a photographer known for her body of work with politicians.
 Prior to covering the Trump White House, she notably was a staff photographer for former President George W. Bush, Florida senator Marco Rubio, and Iowa senator Joni Ernst.

-According to The New York Times, presidential photographers often form a relationship with the before he or she assumes office.
+According to The New York Times, presidential photographers often form a relationship with the politician before he or she assumes office.
 In the case of Craighead and Trump, this was not the case—she was hired the night before the inauguration when the original photographer didn’t pull through

 What reportedly happened between Craighead and Trump

-When Craighead first planned to publish her book about the Trump presidency, multiple outlets, including The Times, People, and Huff Post reported that the former president asked for a cut of her advance, said to be in the hundreds of thousands of dollars, in exchange for writing the book’s forward and promoting it.
+When Craighead first planned to publish her book about the Trump presidency, multiple outlets, including The New York Times, People, and Huff Post reported that the former president asked for a of her advance, said to be in the hundreds of thousands of dollars, in exchange for writing the book’s forward and promoting it.

-Later, Trump’s aides asked her to hold the , and the president went on to publish Our Journey , a book that gives no photo credits, even though the majority of the pages are filled with Craighead’s images.
+Later, Trump’s aides asked her to hold the project, and the president went on to publish Our Journey , a book that gives no photo credits, even though the majority of the pages are filled with Craighead’s images.
 She is only mentioned in the blanket acknowledgments.
 The book, which retails between $75 and $230, reportedly made $20 million in sales

 “It’s a slap in the .
 I would be disappointed if I were in her shoes,” Eric Draper, chief White House photographer for George W. Bush, told The New York Times.